BlockstreamResearch/bip-frost-dkg/README.md

 ## Building Blocks

-TODO:
 As a result of our modular design approach, we also give detailed algorithmic descriptions of the low-level building blocks SimplPedPop and EncPedPod.
 Nevertheless, this is not meant to endorse the direct use of SimplPedPop or EncPedPod as DKGs.
-While these may in principle serve as building blocks for other DKG designs (e.g., for applications that already incorporate a broadcast mechanism), this requires careful further considerations, which are not in scope of this document.
+While these may in principle serve as building blocks for other DKG designs (e.g., for applications that already incorporate a broadcast mechanism), this requires careful further consideration, which is not in the scope of this document.

 ### SimplPedPop